Bus falls in Kashmir gorge, kills six Indian border police

 Kashmir police said on Twitter the injured were being flown to an army hospital in the Himalayan region's main city of Srinagar, some 90 km (55 miles) from the accident site in Anantnag district.

-A police officer said that 35 people survived the crash but some were badly injured.
+A police officer told Reuters that 35 people survived the crash but some were badly injured.

 The bus was carrying members of the Indo Tibetan Border Police Force, a federal force specialising in high-altitude operations, mainly on the Indo-China border.